cambboyle/the-recipe-vault/TESTING.md

 I can upload pictures from my IDE and on localhost, but when I try to upload them from Heroku, they are not uploaded.

+I have removed the ability to upload profile pictures from the project, as I was unable to get it to work with Heroku.

 ## FIXED BUGS

+### Bug 1

 One bug was fixed in the project, which was a bug in the recipe editing page.